• News

 Some prefer the natural bone color.
 If not, once the skull is completely free of tissue, and it’s down to bare bone, it’s time to whiten the skull.
 To accomplish this, a large pot is needed again, along with a heat source.

-According to most sources, the optimal solution is 3% hydrogen peroxide.
-Using a mixture of 50% hydrogen peroxide.
+According to most taxidermy forum sources, the optimal solution is 3% hydrogen peroxide.
+Some opt for as much as 27%, but increasing the mixture strength to those levels increases the danger.
 Bring the pot to a low boil, and then place the skull in the boiling mixture.
-Allow it to sit for 6-8 minutes, or slightly longer if needed.
+Allow it to sit for 6-8 minutes or slightly longer if needed.

 Those who don’t want to treat it this way might prefer to use a peroxide cream or paste (some are mixes), which is rinsed off after the appropriate duration.